lorabasics/basicstation/README.md

 Copy the result and you are ready to register your gateway with this EUI.

+#### Define your MODEL

+In case that your LoRa concentrator is a RAK2287, it's important to change the Device Variable with the correct MODEL.

+1. Go to balenaCloud dashboard and get into your LoRa gateway device site.
+2. Click "Device Variables" button on the left menu and change the MODEL variable to RAK2287.

+That enables a fleet of LoRa gateways with both RAK2245 and RAK2287 together under the same app.

 ### Configure your The Things Network gateway